 “It is the definition of a business that it exists for the sake of economic performance.
 In all other institutions — hospital, church, university, or medical services — economic considerations are a restraint.
 In business, economic performance is the rationale and purpose.
 Business management, therefore, must always, in every decision and action, put economic performance first.
 It can justify its existence and its authority only by the economic results it produces.
 Business management has failed if it does not produce economic results.” – Peter Drucker

 5. Your Career Marketability

-Advancement at the Advantage is based on how well you understand, believe, and deliver the Advantage ‘Magic.’
-In addition to your career advancement at the Advantage and the commensurate financial benefits, you will also be rewarded, almost immediately, by the improved marketability of your skills.
+Advancement at UGA is based on how well you understand, believe, and deliver the UGA ‘Magic.’
+In addition to your career advancement at UGA and the commensurate financial benefits, you will also be rewarded, almost immediately, by the improved marketability of your skills.
 This is a very real and substantial reward for your association with us.
-If you look at how marketable you were before you came here, and how marketable you are now that you are a part of our success – the difference you recognize is enormous and profitable to you in both the short and long term.
+If you look at how marketable you were before you came here, and how marketable you are now that you are a part of our success, the difference you recognize is enormous and profitable to you in both the short and long term.
 A successful company with a great reputation benefits everyone.

 6. Our Reputation

 Therefore, it is easy to recognize we share with you not only our resources but our reputation as well.
 By helping to make our reputation the best it can be, it will allow you to benefit from the association you have with a strong, independent, creative, and successful business.
 Our reputation is your reputation – and you are its caretaker and direct beneficiary.
 It’s your responsibility.
 It is something that you have to deliver on 24 hours a day.
 Every time you represent UGA, you define us.
 Reputation is equal part image and substance, we need you to deliver on both.
 Be big, be a builder.